Measles

 Plan for Travel

-that serve uninsured or underinsure community members on our Immunization Clinics list.
+on our Immunization Clinics list.

 Measles One Pager thumbnail Measles, also called rubeola, is a highly contagious illness caused by a virus.
 It starts with fever that gets worse over several days, cough, runny nose, and watery, red eyes.
 After a few days a rash develops and lasts up to a week.
 Then it gets better by itself.
 Some people get a more serious case of measles which can cause diarrhea, middle ear infection, pneumonia (lung infection) or encephalitis (brain infection).